backcopy/POS_API/README.md

 Listed below are the API codes.

-Invoice created and added to the database succesfully
+Invoice created and added to the database succesfully:
 ```
 {
   "status": {